Where is the Center for Public Service and Family Strengths?

 African-American Library at the Gregory School Oral History Transcription Project

 In the first of what we hope will be a m collaboration involving multiple layered projects, students in Urban Education are currently working with the oral history librarian at the African-American Library at the Gregory School in the historic Fourth Ward of Houston.
 The UHD students are learning to use transcription software and abbreviated note-taking to transcribe video-taped interviews of Fourth Ward residents and graduates of the Gregory School.
 There are plans to expand the project to include middle and high school students participating in the Fifth Ward Enrichment Program in interviewing the residents of the Fifth Ward.

 Citizenship Month Literacy Project with Harmony Public Schools and select HISD sites

 Middle and high school teachers from Harmony Public Schools and teachers from select sites serving immigrant and refugee populations in HISD are working with UHD's Leigh Van Horn.
 The teachers collaborate with Van Horn in the design of curriculum that will engage students in thinking about citizenry and in writing poetry that reflects their experiences and thinking on the topic.
 Select authors have the opportunity to share their poems during the opening celebration of Citizenship Month in Houston.

-An Advisory Board of faculty from the College of Public Service will work with the new Director to preserve our current projects and look for opportunities for additional engagement, service, and community-based research projects.
+An Advisory Board of faculty from the College of Public Service will soon begin to work with Dr. Rowland to preserve our current projects and look for opportunities for additional engagement, service, and community-based research projects.
 The Advisory Board members will be valuable to us as we seek to engage additional faculty and students in high-impact experiences with the members of our community, and as the Center and Institute engage in grant writing to help fund current and future projects.